CUCentralAdvancement/adr-docs/templates/adr-template.md

 # Title

+Add a brief introductory paragraph or two about the ADR, they why, and how it came to be.
+It might make sense for you to complete this part after writing the other sections since they will help to refine your summary section.

 ## Sponsors

 While someone could look at the Git history to get a good idea of authorship, it is better to list